nabeelkausari/monaco-editor/MAINTAINING.md

 ## Shipping a new monaco-editor npm module

 - update `package.json` and bump `"version"` as necessary
-- update `package.json` and edit `"vscode"` to point to the vscode repo commit that should be shipped at `monaco-editor-core` (both `monaco-editor-core` and `monaco-editor` will be published under the same version defined in `package.json`).
+- update `package.json` and edit `"vscode"` to point to the vscode repo commit that should be shipped at `nabeel-monaco-editor-core` (both `nabeel-monaco-editor-core` and `monaco-editor` will be published under the same version defined in `package.json`).
 - write entry in `CHANGELOG.md`
   - API Changes / Breaking Changes / New and noteworthy
   - Thank you ([use this tool](https://vscode-tools.azurewebsites.net/acknowledgement/))
 - trigger a build using [`Publish to npm`](https://github.com/microsoft/monaco-editor/actions/workflows/publish.yml) and type false when asked "is nightly?"
 - if the publish succeeded, run `git tag 0.x.y` and `git push origin 0.x.y`
-- edit `package.json` and update the `"monaco-editor-core"` dev dependency.
+- edit `package.json` and update the `"nabeel-monaco-editor-core"` dev dependency.
 - run `npm install`

 #### 8. Publish new webpack plugin